PabloLuisMolinaBlanes/CalaLinguaAttemptI/README.md

-# CostaLinguaAttemptI (not final version)
+# CalaLinguaAttemptI (not final version)

-CostaLingua is meant as a platform so people can learn Spanish.
+CalaLingua is meant as a platform so people can learn Spanish.

 # Disclaimer